riazul701/dev-notes/File-Manager/Broot/Keybind-Broot.md

   * `↓` or `↑` : select the next or previous line
   * `ctrl←` or `ctrl→` : focus (or open) a panel to the left or to the right
     * Press again to move between panels.
 Also remove panel.
+    * Place cursor on folder, to open it on other panel.
+Place cursor on file to preview.
   * `⏎` on a file : open the file using xdg-open (or your OS equivalent)
   * `alt⏎` on a file : leave broot and open the file using xdg-open
   * `⏎` on a directory : focus the directory (i.e. make it the new root)